rajeshvkothari/oom/GIN_README_2508.md

     VM3 Name: nonrtric Server
     ```

-	And use the following specifications
+	And use the following specifications and SSH it using putty by using cciPrivateKey:

 	```sh
     Image: ubuntu-18.04